chenhao-ye/adw/docs/README.md

 ADW: Load project uFS successfully
 ```

 Now if you try `adw`, you should see the help message in `adw.yaml` also shows up.
+Note in the latest version, adw can do such `adw proj load` automatically the first time trying to execute a predicate.

 ```console
 $ adw